supahcraig/redpanda_basics/Deploying Red Panda/bare_metal-1node.md

         - 3.17.174.176:9644
 ```

+Where the IP addresses given above is the public IP of your broker.

 Then view your current profile using `rpk profile print`

 ### Verify Connectivity

-similar to testing from on-broker, you can test the same rpk commands from your local machine (aka off-broker).
+Similar to testing from on-broker, you can test the same rpk commands from your local machine (aka off-broker).
 Again, using the `-v` flag will reveal information about how rpk & the cluster is handling your request.

 `rpk cluster info -v`